modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-10-sect-2.md

 </p>

 <center>
-Source: Figure 3 taken from the document Popular information: The Nobel Prize in Physics 2017.
+Source: Figure 3 taken from the document *Popular information*: The Nobel Prize in Physics 2017.
 </center>

-**Figure 10.2.** ***Figure 3.*** *How to catch a gravitational wave.
+**Figure 10.2.** ***Figure 3.*** "How to catch a gravitational wave.
 The world’s first captured gravitational waves were created in a violent collision between two black holes, 1.3 billion lightyears away.
-When these waves passed the Earth, 1.3 billion years later, they had weakened considerably: the disturbance in spacetime that LIGO measured was thousands of times smaller than an atomic nucleus.*
+When these waves passed the Earth, 1.3 billion years later, they had weakened considerably: the disturbance in spacetime that LIGO measured was thousands of times smaller than an atomic nucleus."

-“The fact of having detected gravitational waves manifests three characteristics of how physics is done in our time:”
+According to the document Popular information, the detection of gravitational waves manifests three characteristics of how physics is done in our time:”

-1. Broad and deep theoretical advances
+- Broad and deep theoretical advances

 “The predictions of Einstein's theory of general relativity, according to which the dimensions and scope of three-dimensional space are interrelated with the fourth dimension of time, were revised and updated.
 This fact is a consequence of the presence of very massive objects that produce the curvature of space-time where gravitational waves can be produced and propagated.
 Because these waves carry energy, they can produce observable effects.”

-2. Multidisciplinary and international collaborations
+- Multidisciplinary and international collaborations

 “The work was recognized in 2017 with the Nobel Prize in Physics to only three scientists, but has involved the collaboration of many people for more than 40 years.
 Participation in what became the LIGO project was initiated by Weiss and Thorne around 1980; then Barish led the participation of more than a thousand scientists (theoretical and experimental physicists, engineers, technologists and administrators).
 In August 2017 LIG0 and the Italian detector VIRGO simultaneously recorded three new events.”

-3. Powerful detection and recording instruments
+- Powerful detection and recording instruments

 “The two arms of the LIGO interferometer are two tunnels perpendicular to each other.
 At the end of each tunnel of length $d = 4$ km there is a mirror that reflects the light coming from a laser.
 The two beams of reflected light then overlap after traveling an effective distance on each arm that differs from $d$ in much very small but significant amounts.
 By the effect of the gravitational wave, while the length in one arm of the interferometer is shortened, in the other arm it lengthens.
 Then the light travels different distances in each arm and the electromagnetic waves arrive out of phase to the meeting point where they produce interference.
 This effect is amplified if the laser light bounces off the mirrors many times to increase the total distance traveled and make the difference in the lengths of each arm more evident.”